 Many students will find that they need to attend college in order to meet their goals.
 Once they identify this need, they will work toward that goal with the same enthusiasm they have for any other passion.
-Sudbury Valley School, which has been in operation for almost 50 years, and on which The Open School is partly modeled, has a rate of about 80% college attendance, much higher than the national average.
+Sudbury Valley School, which has been in operation for almost 50 years, and on which The Open School is modeled, has a rate of about 80% college attendance, much higher than the national average.
 Furthermore, all Sudbury Valley graduates who wanted to go to college have been admitted, and usually to their top choice school.Go to top ▴

-Students at The Open School are self-directed learners, so we have no business assigning them anything.
+Students at The Open School are self-directed learners, so we have no business assigning them homework.
 We find that homework in conventional schools takes time away from families and turns parents into reluctant task-masters.
 Children need to develop healthy relationships with their families; this is as developmentally important as anything a school can offer.
 Nonetheless, often students will continue at home the activities and projects they started at school, because they want to.
 Their time belongs to them.Go to top ▴

 We live in the age of the Internet, where all of the world’s information is available to students at the click of a mouse.
-Ninety-nine times out of a hundred, a student’s curiosity can be satisfied by YouTube videos and online articles.
+Nine times out of ten, a student’s curiosity can be satisfied by YouTube videos and online articles.
 When that fails, students are able to tap our local community.
 For example, if someone wants to learn woodworking, we might reach out to a local hobbyist group.
 Or, if someone is interested in aviation, we can arrange a tour of John Wayne Airport, or ask a pilot to come visit.